omeerkorkmazz/adr-examples/examples/adr-api-gateway.md

 ### Status

-Accepted on 2 Jan.
+ACCEPTED on 2 Jan.
 2022.
 We are open to new alternatives as they arise.

 ## Details